MakoModDev/mako-mermaids-mod-official/CODE_OF_CONDUCT.md

 This code of conduct applies to all spaces managed by the **Mako Mod Dev Team**.
 This includes **Discord**, **GitHub**, **Modrinth/CurseForge comments**, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 ## Reporting
-If you believe someone is violating the code of conduct, we ask that you report it by contacting the team via **Discord** .
+If you believe someone is violating the code of conduct, we ask that you report it by contacting the team via our [Discord Server](https://discord.com/invite/8N774c8Ujd).
 All reports will be kept confidential.

 ## Our Standards